Rectification Difficulty and Optimal Sample Allocation in LLM-Augmented Surveys: Empirical Analysis on Twin-2K-500

-\item \textbf{Sensitivity to heterogeneity in question difficulty.} We next assess how the gains from optimal allocation change as the dispersion in question difficulty increases.
-To do so, we amplify the dispersion of $A_q$ via a mean-preserving log-scale transform, $\log A_q^{(\alpha)} = \bar{\mu} + \alpha(\log A_q - \bar{\mu})$, where $\alpha \ge 1$ controls the spread.
-At $B=2000$, the MC MSE reduction for \textsc{PPI + Opt.\ (Pred.)} grows from 10.6\% at $\alpha = 1$ (baseline) to 20.9\% at $\alpha = 2$ and 34.1\% at $\alpha = 5$ (see Web Appendix~\ref{appsec:robustness_table}, Table~\ref{tab:robustness} and Figure~\ref{fig:robustness}).
-Throughout, the meta-learned allocation captures roughly 72--81\% of the gains achieved by \textsc{PPI + Opt.\ (Oracle)}, even though the predictions $\tilde{A}_q$ are held fixed at their $\alpha = 1$ values.
-Surveys with greater heterogeneity in LLM reliability---for example, those mixing factual items with subjective judgments---would therefore benefit substantially more from optimal allocation.
+\item \textbf{Sensitivity to heterogeneity in question difficulty.} We amplify the dispersion of $A_q$ via a mean-preserving log-scale transform, $\log A_q^{(\alpha)} = \bar{\mu} + \alpha(\log A_q - \bar{\mu})$, where $\alpha \ge 1$ controls the spread.
+At $B=2000$, the MC MSE reduction for \textsc{PPI + Opt.\ (Pred.)} grows from 10.6\% at $\alpha = 1$ (baseline) to 20.9\% at $\alpha = 2$ and 34.1\% at $\alpha = 5$, while capturing roughly 72--81\% of the oracle gains even though the predictions $\tilde{A}_q$ are held fixed at their $\alpha = 1$ values (see Web Appendix~\ref{appsec:robustness_table}, Table~\ref{tab:robustness} and Figure~\ref{fig:robustness}).
+Surveys with greater heterogeneity in LLM reliability, such as those mixing factual items with subjective judgments, therefore benefit substantially more from optimal allocation.